onap/vnfrqts-requirements/docs/Chapter8.rst

 **get(filter)** - Retrieve (a filtered subset of) the running configuration and device state information.
 This should include the list of VNF supported schemas.

-R-35305: The VNF **MUST** meet the same guidelines as the Ansible Server hosted by ONAP.

 R-95864: The VNF **MUST** use commercial tools that comply with X.509 standards and produce x.509 compliant keys for public/private key generation.